-Note: Benefits presented here relate to upside compared to the PEA base case.

-For further details refer to the Company's news releases dated October 5, 2023, February 26, 2024, and May 7, 2024.
+Note: Comparisons on this slide are relative to the PEA base case.
+For further details refer to the Company's news release dated February 20, 2025.
+Additional details for the gold program are available in news releases dated October 5, 2023 and May 7, 2024.